DessimozLab/Archaeal-Fusexins/README.md

 Synteny_analysis
 ----------------
-Data, scripts, and notebooks to generate IMEs clustering based on Jaccard indexes (Supplementary Fig. 8) and  synteny plots (Fig. 4b; Supplementary Fig. 9).
+Data, scripts, and notebooks to generate IMEs clustering based on Jaccard indexes (Supplementary Fig. 8) and  synteny plots (Fig. 4b; Supplementary Fig. 16 ).

 Phylo_Eco_Mapping
 -----------------
-Data, scripts and structural models to produce the phylogenetic tree with environmental information and selected trimers with electrostatic surfaces to be calculated with APBS (Extended Fig. 8).
+Data, scripts and structural models to produce the phylogenetic tree with environmental information and selected trimers with electrostatic surfaces to be calculated with APBS (Supplementary Fig. 17).

 Datasource
 -----------